We are committed to creating sustainable socio-economic change in Cape Town’s township communities.

 We start informal schools in several townships in Cape Town.
 Our work starts to spread throughout South Africa, including Mossel Bay, George, Cradock in the Eastern Cape and Johannesburg.
 We also start cultivating our own food gardens, which to this day are still going strong.

 In 1992, Ikamva Labantu is formally constituted.
-We build or upgrade over 100 pre-schools, and build our first seniors club, Noluthando 1, were the elderly can meet in a safe and secure environment.
+We build or upgrade over 100 pre-schools, and build our first seniors club, Noluthando 1, where the elderly can meet in a safe and secure environment.
 Our Rainbow Centre in Gugulethu is built.
 Today it houses a Senior Club, a pre-school and our Afterschool Programmes.

 We build two additional centres in Khayelitsha – our Early Childhood Development Centre and our Enkhululekweni Wellness Centre.
 We open our model pre-school, Kwakhanya, which is a practical training-ground for township practitioners and principals.
 We open the Ikamva Labantu Family Centre housed in our ECD centre.